 DIPS FOR YOUR VEGAN CHARCUTERIE

 I think it is important to have 2-3 dips available on your board.
-Whether it is a hummus, other dip like Thai Salad Dressing or vegan cheese ball!
+Whether it is a hummus, another dip like our copycat Bitchin Sauce, or a vegan cheese ball!
 We created a simple cheese ball recipe that we included on our board.

-The dips, spread and vegan cheese balls can actually be prepared ahead of time.
+The dips, spreads, and vegan cheese balls can actually be prepared ahead of time.
 Prep these things the day before to save time.

 If you are looking for an easy, yet delicious recipe to add to your charcuterie board, this cheeseball is for you!
 Just keep scrolling!